rtgodwin/rtgodwin.github.io/_docs/prep.md

 If characters don't answer, Renaer steps forward.

-## Trollskull Alley
+## Trollskull Manor

 - 45 min walk from Yawing Portal.
 - Deed transferred in courthouse in the Castle Ward, magistrate Kylynne Silmerhelve.
+- As they explore:
+  - doors slam open and shut
+  - plate smashes
-- As they explore, doors slam open and shut.
-Plate smashes.
-"Closing time" and "last call" in the dust.
-Mug rises from the shelf, and is hurled at you - what do you do?
+  - "Closing time" and "last call" in the dust
+  - Mug rises from the shelf, and is hurled at you - what do you do?
+  - A few bones of small animals littered around, cats, a giant rat, and birds it looks like (from mimic)
 - In basement: hear squeek, then SQUEEK.
 5 [Giant rats](https://www.dndbeyond.com/monsters/16891-giant-rat) (deadly for 1 person)
+- In an upper room, a pristine looking wardrobe.
+As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

+### Lif

+Lif is a poltergeist.
+He will like and aid PCs that begin to fix the place up.
+He will then warn characters of rats and mimic.